How to Become a Foster Parent in Manitoba

 Manitoba uses the PRIDE (Parent Resources for Information, Development, and Education) model for all pre-service training.
 This is not a weekend seminar — the standard curriculum requires 27 to 35 hours of instruction.

-PRIDE covers five competency areas:
+PRIDE covers four competency areas:

 - Protecting and nurturing children